-- Monitored by the treasury department. - The Company is financed by long-term borrowings at fixed rates and has access to short-term borrowing facilities at floating rates of interest. - As at 31 December 2020, 100% of the Company's long-term borrowings were at fixed rates and the average maturity for these borrowings was 16 years. - Financial covenant monitoring is in place.
+- Monitored by the treasury department. - The Company is financed by long-term borrowings at fixed rates and has access to short-term borrowing facilities at floating rates of interest. - As at 31 December 2021, 100% of the Company's long-term borrowings were at fixed rates and the average maturity for these borrowings was 15 years. - Financial covenant monitoring is in place. - Regulatory revenue adjustments reduce the effect of changes to tax payments as a result of changes to tax legislation or accounting standards.